 How we use information we collect

-Google Fiber Internet: We use the information collected from the use of Google Fiber Internet only for the following business purposes: network management, security, maintenance or other related purposes outlined in our Network Management Policy.
-Technical information (such as device identifiers and IP address) may be associated with the Google Account you use for Fiber, but will not be used for any other purpose other than as described above without your consent.
-Other information from the use of Google Fiber Internet (such as URLs of websites visited or content of communications) will not be associated with the Google Account you use for Fiber, except with your consent or to meet any applicable law, regulation, legal process or enforceable governmental request.
+Google Fiber internet: We use the information collected from the use of Google Fiber internet for the following business purposes: network management, security, maintenance or other related purposes outlined in our Network Management Policy, or for legal reasons.
+Technical information (such as device identifiers, IP address and signal/speed test results) may be associated with the Google Account you use for Google Fiber, but will not be used for any other purpose other than as described above without your consent.
+Other information from the use of Google Fiber internet (such as URLs of websites visited or content of communications) will not be associated with the Google Account you use for Google Fiber, except with your consent or to meet any applicable law, regulation, legal process or enforceable governmental request.

 Information we share

 If you use Google Fiber Phone, your phone number may be displayed to the person you’ve called.
 You can find out how to block your phone number from being displayed here.
 We may share non-personally identifiable information publicly and with our partners – like content providers, publishers, advertisers or connected sites.

 Customer Proprietary Network Information

 We take our duty to protect your Customer Proprietary Network Information (“CPNI”) very seriously.
 Federal law requires certain voice and Internet access providers, including interconnected Voice over Internet Protocol service providers like Google Fiber Phone, to protect certain personal information that we generate or access in providing the services to you.
 CPNI for voice services includes, but is not limited to, call details, call location information, and information about the rates and features of the services that you use.
 CPNI does not include customer list information, such as your name, address, or phone number.
 We may use the information we collect about your use of Google Fiber Phone to send you information about the services in compliance with our obligations to protect your CPNI.
 Here are the ways we treat your CPNI associated with Google Fiber Phone: